arunbaby0/arunbaby.com/_pages/work-with-me.md

 If you're a student or early-career engineer working on ML/AI problems, I'm happy to help where I can.

 **A few guidelines:**
-- Do your research first—most issues have solutions online
+- Do your research first, most issues have solutions online
 - Send one detailed email with context rather than multiple short ones
 - Show what you've tried so far